SofiaReis/django-cms/ESOF-docs/Requirements elicitation/2 - Second PA.md

 ![Domain Model Diagram](/ESOF-docs/images/domain_model.png)

 **NOTE:** We tried to do the diagram but we think that it's better to wait for DIVIO's answer.

+So, we have an user that can login in the page, and can modify some page settings.